After reading this lesson and topic completion, you will be able to:

 - Date of manufacturing / Expiry, Precautions.

 - Chemical formulas.

 5.1 Different Types of Labels:

-NFPA Diamond designed & developed by NFPA and used extensively by fire/ rescue personnel to assess the hazards posed by the chemical to be tested using the NFPA Diamond.
-This tools is very important to be considered in Chemical Fire fighting.
+NFPA Diamond was designed & developed by NFPA and used extensively by fire/ rescue personnel to assess the hazards posed by the chemical to be tested using the NFPA Diamond.
+This tool is very important to be considered in Chemical Fire fighting.

-- NFPA Diamond is used to assess the hazards posed by various chemicals and to safe guard against them by using all the safety precautions & PPE required to handle the relevant chemical.
+- NFPA Diamond is used to assessing the hazards posed by various chemicals and to safeguard against them by using all the safety precautions & PPE required to handle the relevant chemical.

 - NFPA Diamond has color coding for different types of hazards and a scale ranging from 0 to 4 to mark or classify the level of hazards posed by the chemicals.